mohammadshahabuddin/Generating-mel-spectrogram-from-the-videos/README.md

 Batch Processing: Automatically processes multiple video files in a folder.

 # Workflow
-1.Input Videos: Provide a folder containing .mp4 video files.
+1. Input Videos: Provide a folder containing .mp4 video files.

-2.Audio Extraction and Processing:
+2. Audio Extraction and Processing:

 Extracts audio from each video.

 Generates Mel-spectrograms from the audio signal.

-3.Image Output: Saves each Mel-spectrogram as a .jpg image in the specified output folder.
+3. Image Output: Saves each Mel-spectrogram as a .jpg image in the specified output folder.
 # Applications
 Preparing labeled datasets for audio or video machine learning models.